Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Introduction

-Sections 10 and 11.6 are devoted to $\A$-algebras with scalar product, which is the same as non-commutative formal symplectic manifolds.
-In Section 10 we also discuss a homological version of this notion and explain that it corresponds to the notion of Calabi-Yau structure on a manifold.
-In Section 11.6 we define an action of the PROP of singular chains of the topological PROP of smooth oriented $2$-dimensional surfaces with boundaries on the Hochschild chain complex of an $\A$-algebra with scalar product.
-If in addition $A$ is homologically smooth and the spectral sequence Hodge-to-de Rham degenerates, then the above action extends to the action of the PROP of singular chains on the topological PROP of stable $2$-dimensional surfaces.
-This is essentially equivalent to a structure of $2$-dimensional Cohomological TFT (similar ideas have been developed by Kevin Costello, see [Cos]).
-More details and an application of this approach to the calculation of Gromov-Witten invariants will be given in [KaKoP].
+Sections \ref{scalar product} and \ref{PROP} are devoted to $\A$-algebras with scalar product.
+Geometrically this is the same as non-commutative formal symplectic manifolds.
+In Section \ref{scalar product} we also discuss a homological version of this notion and explain that it corresponds to the notion of Calabi-Yau structure on a manifold.
+In Section \ref{PROP} we define an action of the PROP of singular chains of the topological PROP of smooth oriented $2$-dimensional surfaces with boundaries on the Hochschild chain complex of an $\A$-algebra with scalar product.
+If in addition the algebra $A$ is homologically smooth and the spectral sequence Hodge-to-de Rham degenerates, then the above action extends to the action of the PROP of singular chains on the topological PROP of stable $2$-dimensional surfaces.
+This is essentially equivalent to a structure of $2$-dimensional Cohomological TFT \footnote{A different approach to this topic was developed by Kevin Costello, see [Cos]}.
+More details and an application of this approach to Fukaya categories is given in [KaKoP].
+We also mention that in Sections \ref{GM connection}, \ref{flat connection and operad} we propose an approach to the Gauss-Manin connection on periodic cyclic homology which is different from the one in [Get].
+In particular we conjecture the existence of flat connection which is derived from a certain colored operad.